linearregression/splunk-phlow/README.md

 http://www.ietf.org/rfc/rfc3954.txt
 http://en.wikipedia.org/wiki/NetFlow

-We rely on nfcapd to get data into binary and off the stack.
+We rely on NFDUMP to get data into binary and off the stack.

 http://nfdump.sourceforge.net